dbeniamine/cheat.sh-vim/Readme.md

 ## Configuration

-Every parameter used to retrieve and display the cheat sheet can be changed, to do so, just put the following in you vimrc and ajust to your needs (these are the default values that will be used if you do not change them) :
+Every parameter used to retrieve and display the cheat sheet can be changed, to do so, just put the following in you vimrc and adjust to your needs (these are the default values that will be used if you do not change them) :

     " Vim command used to open new buffer